Battle of Little Robe Creek: Background

 The years 1856 to 1858 were particularly vicious and bloody on the Texas frontier, as settlers continued to expand their settlements into the Comanche homeland, the Comancheria.
-Valuable Indian hunting grounds were plowed under, and grazing range for the Comanche horse herds were lost.
+Valuable Indian hunting grounds were plowed under, and grazing ranges for the Comanche horse herds were lost.
 The Comanche realized their homeland of the Comancheria was increasingly encroached on by Anglo-Texas settlers, so they struck back with a series of ferocious and bloody raids into Texas.

 The United States Army proved wholly unable to stem the violence.
 Federal units were being transferred out of the area for reasons that seemed driven more by political than military considerations.
 At the same time, federal law and numerous treaties forbade incursion by state forces into the federally protected Indian Territories.
 The U.S. Army was likewise instructed not to attack Indians in the Indian Territories or to permit such attacks.
 The reasoning behind the order was that many native tribes, such as the Cherokee, were engaged in farming, and living as peaceful settlers, while other tribes, such as the Comanche and Kiowa, continued to use that part of the Indian Territories that was the Comancheria to live in while raiding white settlements in Texas.

 The relationship between the federal government, Texas, and the native tribes was further complicated by a unique situation that arose as a result of Texas' annexation.
-The federal government is charged by the U.S. Constitution to be in charge of Indian affairs and took over that role in Texas after it became a state in 1846, but under the terms of Texas' accession to the Union, the new state retained control of its public lands.
-In all other new states, Washington D.C. controlled both public lands and Indian affairs and so could make treaties guaranteeing reservations for various groups.
-In Texas, however, the federal government could not do this.
-Texas adamantly refused to contribute public land for Indian reservations within the boundaries of Texas, meanwhile expecting the federal government to be responsible for the cost and details of Indian affairs.
-Since federal Indian agents in Texas knew that Indian land rights were the key to peace on the frontier, no peace could be possible with the uncooperative attitude of Texas officials on the question of Indian homelands.
+The federal government is charged by the U.S. Constitution to be in charge of Indian affairs and took over that role in Texas after it became a state in 1846, but under the terms of Texas' accession to the Union, the new state retained control over virtually all of public land within its boundaries.
+In most other new states, the overwhelming majority of publicly owned land belonged to the Federal government as well as sole jurisdiction over Indian affairs, in particular the authority to make treaties guaranteeing reservations for various tribes.
+However, Texas adamantly refused to contribute public land in the state for Indian reservations, but still expected the federal government to be responsible for the cost and details of Indian affairs.
+Since federal Indian agents in Texas believed that Indian land rights were the key to peace on the frontier, little progress towards a peaceful settlement was even attempted on account of the attitude of Texas officials on the question of Indian homelands.